Slap Bang with Ant & Dec

-Slap Bang with Ant & Dec was a short lived television programme that was shown in the United Kingdom on ITV in 2001.
+Slap Bang with Ant & Dec is a television programme broadcast in the United Kingdom on ITV.
+It was presented by Ant & Dec and aired for six episodes from 12 May to 16 June 2001.

 History

-It was presented by Ant & Dec.
-The show ran for 6 episodes (shown weekly, on Saturdays).
+The show ran for six episodes (shown weekly, on Saturdays).
 The title is Slap Bang because, as Dec put it, "it happens slap bang in the middle of your weekend."
 During the course of the series the rating continued to drop to 2.9 million on its final airing.
 ITV said they had been happy with Ant and Dec's first venture into prime time TV.

 It was later acknowledged that the pair had a second series with 18 episodes guaranteed written into their contract.

 Segments

 Beers

 Each episode featured, among other things, a brief sketch of a show called Beers, a parody of Cheers, centred on a pub.
 Beers opened with a depressing song: